-Mormonism makes Jesus a “creditor” who merely refinanced the sin “debt” we owed to Heavenly Father and who requires us to pay him back through obedience to gospel “laws” and “ordinances.”28.
-But if we could not pay the sin debt we owed to Heavenly Father in the first place, what assurance can we have that we can pay the debt to His Son Jesus Christ?
-Certainly, Heavenly Father loves us and knows our hearts.
-Don’t you think that if it is possible for us to repay our sin debt through obedience to gospel “laws,” don’t you think Heavenly Father could have set “terms” and conditions for us to repay Him without requiring His Son to die and become our mediator?
+Mormonism makes Jesus a “creditor” who merely refinanced the sin “debt” we owed to the Heavenly Father and who requires us to pay Him back through obedience to gospel “laws” and “ordinances.”28.
+But if we could not pay the sin debt we owed to our Heavenly Father in the first place, what assurance can we have that we can pay the debt to His Son Jesus Christ?
+Certainly, the Heavenly Father loves us and knows our hearts.
+Don’t you think that, if it is possible for us to repay our sin debt through obedience to gospel “laws,” our Heavenly Father could have set “terms” and conditions for us to repay Him without requiring His Son to die and become our mediator?

 The “law” of God reveals the depravity of our hearts and the wickedness of our “sin.”
 As our lives are measured against the perfect standard of our just and holy God, our “mouths” are “stopped” in shame, our “filthy rags” of self-effort are cast aside, and we “become guilty before God.”
 Therefore the Bible proclaims: